llvm/llvm-www/proposals/LP0004-project-governance.md

 Second, _area teams_ are responsible for maintaining an up-to-date and comprehensive list of code owners for their area of the project.
 They can nominate any individual they deem appropriate as code owner of any area they are responsible for.
 The role of _code owner_ remains a volunteer role, and any individual can accept, decline, or resign the role for themselves as they feel appropriate.

+> Note: This proposal does not change the existing developer policy for code owner are nominated, nor does it give area teams the exclusive ability to nominate code owners.

 Finally, _area teams_ are responsible for facilitating decision making for their area of the project.
 Facilitating decision making can take any number of forms ranging from contributing to RFC discussions, helping mediate disagreements, or fulfilling roles originally delegated to Chris Lattner in the [LLVM Decision Making](https://github.com/llvm/llvm-www/blob/main/proposals/LP0001-LLVMDecisionMaking.md) process.

 When acting to facilitate decision making the _area team_ should act as a mediator between different perspectives helping find common ground and recognizing that decisions need not be binary.
 The _area team_ should seek to find the best solution to the framed problem, which may not be any of the proposed alternatives.
 If agreement cannot be reached, the _area team_ may act as the final decision maker.
 In that capacity decisions of an _area team_ are considered final, but can be overruled by a 2/3 majority vote of the _project council_ or the _area team_ itself revisiting the issue.

 _Area teams_ are not intended to be direction setters or primary maintainers of their areas, although individuals on an _area team_ may fulfill that role separately.
-The _area team’s_ role is as a steward and moderator ensuring the health and smooth operation of the area.
+The _area team's_ role is as a steward and moderator ensuring the health and smooth operation of the area.

 Each _area team_ will have 5 members elected by the _voting contributors_.
 Candidates for _area teams_ must be a _voting contributor_ and self-nominated.
 An individual cannot serve on two _area teams_.